medusa717/nestjs-ecommerce-microservice/README.md

 ## Overview

-This project is a modern e-commerce platform built using a microservice architecture with NestJS.
-The system is designed to be scalable, maintainable, and follows best practices in distributed systems.
+This project is a scalable, modular e-commerce platform built with NestJS microservices.
+It enables online shopping, user management, order processing, inventory tracking, and real-time notifications, all orchestrated through a modern distributed architecture.

+### Key Features

+-   Modular microservice architecture for scalability and maintainability
+-   Centralized API Gateway for unified client access
+-   Secure authentication and authorization
+-   Product catalog and inventory management
+-   Shopping cart and order processing
+-   Real-time notifications via Kafka
+-   Containerized deployment with Docker & Docker Compose
+-   RESTful API design with TypeScript

 ## Architecture